cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Texture file</i>: Sets the given input image as unique texture of the mesh.

+   ``use_dummy_texture : bool = False``

+      .. raw:: html

+         <i>Use dummy texture</i>: If checked, the filter will set a dummy texture instead of loading an image.
+The 'Texture File' parameter will be ignored.

 .. data:: transfer_attributes_per_vertex

    *MeshLab filter name*: 'Vertex Attribute Transfer'